 Are your listings describing sizes accurately, and are your photos presenting your colors correctly?

-Giving your product pages the once over and updating shipping information, returns and descriptions once you get a negative review can help you ensure that the same negative review doesn’t happen again.
+Giving your product pages a once-over and updating shipping information, returns, and descriptions once you get a negative review can help you ensure that the same negative review doesn’t happen again.

 Conclusion

-To sum up, a negative review on Etsy isn’t anything to lose sleep over.
-But, on the other hand, ongoing bad reviews are something you should seriously nip in the bud.
+To sum up, a negative review on Etsy isn’t something to lose sleep over.
+But ongoing bad reviews are something you should seriously nip in the bud.

 But, in conclusion, perhaps “worry” isn’t the correct term.
-When warranted (and that’s an important disclaimer), constructive criticism can give you a chance to make improvements, providing a better product and experience for your customer.
+When warranted (and that’s an important disclaimer), constructive criticism can allow you to make improvements, providing your customer a better product and experience.

 7 replies on “I Received A Bad Review on Etsy… Now What?”